MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/initiate-autoir-investigation-windows-defender-advanced-threat-protection-new.md

 Comment |	String |	Comment to associate with the action. **Required**.

 ## Response
-If successful, this method returns 201 - Created response code and [Machine Action](machineaction-windows-defender-advanced-threat-protection-new.md) in the response body.
+If successful, this method returns 200 - Created response code and investigation id in the response body.

 ## Example